nkkodkani/SystemProgRobertLove/README.md

  2. Regular pipes pipe output of one program to imput of another
  3. Named pipes are similar like  regular pipes but are accessed via a file called FIFO special file

+ Filesystem and namespaces:

+ - Filesystem is a collection of files and directories in a formal and valid hierarchy, they can be added/removed from global namespace of files and directories and these operations are called mounting and unmounting
+ - Filesystem usually exits physically but linux also supports virtual filesystem that exists only in memory and network filesystem that exists on machine across the network
+ - Smallest addressable unit on bloack device is sector.
+Sector is physical attribute of the device which comes in powers of tow with 512 being common.
+Block devive cannot transfer or access a unit of data smaller tha a sector and all I/O must occur in terms of one or more sectors
+ - Smallest logically addressable unit on the filesystem is the block.
+Block is the abstraction of the filesystem not on physical media.
+ - Linux, blocks are larger than sector but must be smaller than page size.
+Page size is smallest unit addressable by memory management unit a hardware component.
+Common block size are 512 bytes, 1 kb and 4 kb

+ Processes:

+ - Process are object code in execution: active, running programs
+ - More than object code - process consists of data, resources, state and virtualized computer
+ - Processes begin life as executable object code which is maachine-runnable code in executable format that the kernel understands